aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 ### 2.2 Run the Player and See the Assembled Timed-Metadata-Feedback & Playback-QoS Events

-In Chrome, type *http://localhost:8080/* in the web address bar, the sample player will play a test channel with multiple-choice questions (see below).
+In Chrome, type *http://localhost:8080/* in the web address bar, the sample web player will play a test channel with multiple-choice questions (see below).
 If your selected answer is correct, the answer window will turn green, otherwise it will be red.

 ![Screenshot of playing the test channel](./README_images/section2dot2_1.png)